Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 560 Ti should theoretically be a lot superior to the GeForce GT 440 3GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 560 Ti should perform a lot faster than the GeForce GT 440 3GB overall. (explain)

-Texel RateThe GeForce GTX 560 Ti will be quite a bit (approximately 269%) better at texture filtering than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce GTX 560 Ti should be much (about 269%) more effective at texture filtering than the GeForce GT 440 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison